progrmoiz/python-snippets/README.md

 - [classtree.py](classtree.py) Climb inheritance tree using namespace links, displaying higher superclasses with indentation for height
 - [listinstance.py](listinstance.py)  Mix-in class that provides a formatted print() or str()
 - [listinherited.py](listinherited.py) Mix-in class that provides a formatted print() or str() (Use dir() to collect both instance attr and names inherited from its classes)
+- [listinherited2.py](listinherited2.py) Same as listinherited.py, but more formatted

 ---